jcolinhill/pyilc/README.md

 # pyilc

-pyilc implements Needlet ILC in Python.
+pyilc is a pure-python implementation of the needlet internal linear combination (NILC) algorithm for CMB component separation.
+For details, see McCarthy & Hill (2023) [arXiv:XXXX.YYYYY](https://arxiv.org/XXXX.YYYYY).

 ## diffusive_inpaint
-This repo also includes an inpainting code which diffusively inpaints a masked region with the mean of the unmasked neighbouring pixels.
-This ReadMe is inteneded for pyilc, not diffusive_inpaint; in the diffusive_inpaint we have a sample .py file `diffusive_inpaint/diffusive_inpaint_example.py` which should make it clear how to use `diffusive_inpaint/diffusive_inpaint.py`
+This repository also includes an inpainting code, diffusive_inpaint, that diffusively inpaints a masked region with the mean of the unmasked neighboring pixels.
+This README is intended for pyilc, not diffusive_inpaint; in the diffusive_inpaint sub-directory, we include a sample .py file `diffusive_inpaint/diffusive_inpaint_example.py`, which should make clear how to use `diffusive_inpaint/diffusive_inpaint.py`.

 # Requirements

-`pyilc` requires python3, [numpy](https://numpy.readthedocs.io/en/latest/), [matplotlib](https://matplotlib.org) and [healpy](https://healpy.readthedocs.io/en/latest/) (and all of their requirements).
+`pyilc` requires python3, [numpy](https://numpy.readthedocs.io/en/latest/), [matplotlib](https://matplotlib.org), and [healpy](https://healpy.readthedocs.io/en/latest/) (and all of their requirements).

 # Using the code

-pyilc is public; if you use it in a publication, please cite the paper {link to paper 1} and (optionally) {link to paper 2}.
-Additionally, if you use NILC you should cite the original NILC reference https://ui.adsabs.harvard.edu/abs/arXiv:0807.0773 along with the constrained ILC references https://ui.adsabs.harvard.edu/abs/2009ApJ...694..222C/abstract and https://ui.adsabs.harvard.edu/abs/arXiv:1006.5599 if you use a deprojected ILC.
+`pyilc` is public; if you use it in a publication, please cite the paper [arXiv:XXXX.YYYYY](https://arxiv.org/XXXX.YYYYY) and (optionally) [arXiv:XXXX.YYYY2](https://arxiv.org/XXXX.YYYY2).
+Additionally, if you use NILC you should cite the original NILC reference, https://ui.adsabs.harvard.edu/abs/arXiv:0807.0773, along with the constrained ILC references, https://ui.adsabs.harvard.edu/abs/2009ApJ...694..222C/abstract and https://ui.adsabs.harvard.edu/abs/arXiv:1006.5599 if you use an ILC that deprojects some component.
+If using a moment-based deprojection, please cite https://ui.adsabs.harvard.edu/abs/arXiv:1701.00274.
-{Should I also ask to refer to  https://ui.adsabs.harvard.edu/abs/arXiv:1701.00274 if you use the moment deprojections?}

 # Basic usage